NathanKr/bullmq-basics/README.md

 <img alt="Diagram showing architecture: Next.js server, BullMQ queue, Node.js worker" src="./figs/architecture.jpg"/>

 <h2>Design considerations</h2>
+<p>When implementing a system that relies on background tasks, several design choices become crucial.
+This section explores key considerations, particularly around how to effectively track and manage the status of your tasks.</p>

 <h3>How to poll for task status</h3>
 <ul>